|

 177. consomme

-clear soup usually of beef or veal or chicken
+a clear soup usually made with beef, veal, or chicken

 178. borage